desec-io/desec-stack/docs/dns/rrsets.rst

       internally managed SOA record).

       If you need redirect functionality at the zone apex, consider using the ``HTTPS`` record type which serves exactly this purpose.
-Although new, browser vendor support is under way (with Chrome planning to roll out experimental support in February 2021).
+(Note that as of 06/2021, this record type is not yet supported in all browsers.)

 ``DNSKEY`` record
     See notes on the ``CDNSKEY``, ``CDS``, and ``DNSKEY`` record types.